How to Market a Luxury Brand in 2026: A Founder's Field Guide

 Begin with what the brand will teach

 Before channels and budgets, decide what people should learn from being in your world.
 Name five codes that belong to you.
-A color that survives bad lighting.
+A colour that survives bad lighting.
 A typographic voice that feels human.
-A product silhouette a person can recognize in three seconds.
+A product silhouette a person can recognise in three seconds.
 A way of speaking that sounds like your team, not a script.
 Put those choices on one page and let it guide every asset.

 Share this page with every partner and vendor.
 Walk new work against it in a short standup.
 Cover the logo and ask if the frame still feels like you.
 If the answer is yes, publish.
 If the answer is maybe, simplify until it is yes.
 The habit sounds simple, but it is how recognition compounds without constant reinvention.